rattanakleng/Pizza-Logger/README.md

 - [Contributing](#contributing)
 - [License](#license)
 ## Description
+In this Pizza Logger application, the users can list out the pizza they want to eat in the Menu section.
+In the Menu section, the user can delete or devour the pizzas from the list.
+After the user clicks Devour!, the selected pizza will appear in the Pizza Eaten Section.
+In the Pizza Enten section, the user can delete or move the pizzas back to the Menu.

 The application is created with MySQL, Node, Express, Handlebars, and a custom ORM.
 ## Installation
 - Fork repository or clone to your machine.